Songwriting and Coffee 詩書きとコーヒー1 4/24

 |---|---|

-Living at the bare minimum, in a six-mat room of a small apartment |
+Living at the bare minimum, in a tiny six-mat room2 |

-| I thought only about how nice it would have been if I could live with you | Kimi to kurasereba yokatta, sore dake kangaeteita |
+| I thought about how nice it would have been, if only I could've lived with you | Kimi to kurasereba yokatta, sore dake kangaeteita |

-| The color of happiness is semi-transparent, so it was better to be invisible | Shiawase no iro ha jun-toumei, nara mienai hou ga yokatta |
+| The color of happiness is semi-transparent3, so it was better to be invisible | Shiawase no iro ha jun-toumei, nara mienai hou ga yokatta |

 | I can't do anything; still today will end | Nanimo dekinai no ni kyou ga owaru |

-Living at the bare minimum, in a six-mat room of a small apartment |
+Living at the bare minimum, in a tiny six-mat room |

 Saiteigen no seikatsu de chiisa-na heya no roku-jou de |

-| I spent every day staring up at the ceiling, thinking about something | Tenjou wo nagameru mainichi, nanika wo kangaeteita |
+| Every day spent staring at the ceiling, always thinking about something | Tenjou wo nagameru mainichi, nanika wo kangaeteita |

-| The price of happiness is 60,000 yen | Shiawase no kachi ha roku-man-en |
+| The value of happiness is 60,000 yen | Shiawase no kachi ha roku-man-en |

-| After rent, 4,000 yen | Yachin ga hikarete yon-sen-en3 |
+| After subtracting rent, 4,0004 | Yachin ga hikarete yon-sen-en |

-| In a daze I rummage through memories of you | Boyaketa atama de omoide4 wo asaru |
+| With my head in a daze, I rummage through my memories5 | Boyaketa atama de omoide wo asaru |

-I had gotten to where I would talk about love with cold and jaded eyes |
+I got to where I would talk about love with cold and jaded eyes |

-Sameta me5 de ai wo kataru you ni natteita |
+Sameta me6 de ai wo kataru you ni natteita |

-| And my coffee, too, is always just as cold | Sameta KO-HI- mo aikawarazu sou nan da |
+| And now my coffee, too, is always just as cold | Sameta KO-HI- mo aikawarazu sou nan da |

 | I hate this | Kirai da |